Support client certificates with TLS 1.3 and OpenSSL 1.1.1

 Note: The certificates have been created as explained here: https://kb.op5.com/pages/viewpage.action?pageId=19073746#sthash.CeFw2fer.dpbs

-Updated by mkauf (Michael Kaufmann) 10 months ago
+Updated by mkauf (Michael Kaufmann) over 2 years ago

 - Subject changed from Support Post-Handshake Authentication with TLS 1.3 and OpenSSL 1.1.1 to Support client certificates with TLS 1.3 and OpenSSL 1.1.1